EURODEO/openradardata-technical-architecture/opera_technical_architecture_documentation.md

 The Environmental Data Retrieval (EDR) API is an Open Gespactial Consortium standard.

-The Environmental Data Retrieval (EDR) Application Programming Interface (API) provides a family of lightweight query interfaces to access spatio-temporal data resources by requesting data at a Position, within an Area, along a Trajectory or through a Corridor.
-A spatio-temporal data resource is a collection of spatio-temporal data that can be sampled using the EDR query pattern geometries.
-These patterns are described in the section describing the Core Requirements Class.
+The Environmental Data Retrieval (EDR) Application Programming Interface (API) provides a family of lightweight query interfaces to access data resources by requesting data at a Position, within an Area, along a Trajectory or through a Corridor.

 The goals of the EDR API are to make it easier to access a wide range of data through a uniform, well-defined simple Web interface, and to achieve data reduction to just the data needed by the user or client while hiding much of the data storage complexity.
 A major use case for the EDR API is to retrieve small subsets from large collections of environmental data, such as weather observations.
 The important aspect is that the data can be unambiguously specified by spatio-temporal coordinates.